kamala2dt/Udemy-Courses-Analysis/README.md

 - Relation between number of reviews and number of subscribers
 - The heat map depicts the correlation

-The updated version of this project is at Kaggle
+The updated version of this project is at Kaggle link below.

 https://www.kaggle.com/kamalapousajja/udemy-courses-analysis-basic-eda